 Maruti S-Presso X

 Maruti's most recent launch has created a lot of buzz in the market, and Maruti will be showcasing an off-road-esque concept based on it.
 Just like the Celerio X, the S-Presso X will have some rugged design features, like extra side cladding, a more prominent front bumper, skid-plates on the front, and higher ground clearance.
 The concept car might make it into production based on the audience response, although the chances of it are quite low.
-Unlike Celerio, the S-Presso already has an SUV-inspired stance, so there won't be many differences between the S-Presso and S-presso X, but still, it would be an interesting crowd-gatherer at the Maruti Suzuki section.
+Unlike Celerio, the S-Presso already has an SUV-inspired stance, so there won't be many differences between the S-Presso and S-Presso X, but still, it would be an interesting addition to the list of cars at Auto Expo 2020.

 Maruti S-Presso X looks more serious and rugged as compared to the regular S-Presso